‘Days Of Our Lives’ Spoilers: Brady Does The Unthinkable For Nicole

 When he finds Nicole and Holly he will confront her about her reckless decisions, and offer his original advice in that she should wait for the process of her appeal for a legal reunion with her biological daughter, but Nicole is desperate and doesn’t see that as an option given how the judge ruled on the original custody case.

 Days of Our Lives fans will get the chance to hear Nicole’s side when she thoroughly explains to Brady her thought process.
 She doesn’t have any faith in the judicial system, and she couldn’t stand the thought of Chloe taking care of Holly.
-She thinks that Chloe is in the wrong for taking Holly away from her biological mom.
+She thinks that she is in the wrong for taking Holly away from her biological mom.

 Days of Our Lives spoilers state that Brady will be sympathetic towards her stance and will do anything to help her.
 Unfortunately, she’s put him in quite the bind, and he will see no choice but to do things a little dirty when it comes to ensuring that mother and daughter are together.
 Now that he knows Nicole is willing to risk her freedom to be reunited with her daughter, he will come up with a dangerous plan.